These 7 Alternative Pastas Taste Like The Real Deal

 Pasta as a food form is sacred — something that should never be tampered with, because it's perfect just the way it is.
-So when presented with the idea of trying "alternative" forms of our OG favourite dinner dish, we were sceptical.
+So when presented with the idea of trying "alternative" forms of our OG favorite dinner dish, we were skeptical.

 We'd heard horror stories of gluten-free pastas, either made from substitute grains or strange-sounding legumes.
 Many were fabled to be mushy and tasteless, many we'd never even heard of to begin with.

-Surprisingly, we were wrong; The brands who have endeavoured to tackle the alternative noodle niche have really carved out a place for themselves at the dinner table.
+Surprisingly, we were wrong; The brands who have endeavored to tackle the alternative noodle niche have really carved out a place for themselves at the dinner table.
 From quinoa to chickpea, adzuki bean and even edamame, we've rounded up the gluten-free pasta options out there that actually taste and feel like the real deal.
-So if you ever want to switch up your spaghetti suppers, the following seven boxes are more than suitable savoury stand-ins.
+So if you ever want to switch up your spaghetti suppers, the following eight boxes are more than suitable savory stand-ins.